zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

     This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

-    **Tip:** We recommend that you provide a specific default value.
-    Describe the service so that the end user knows the function of the service.
+    **Tip:** Describe the service so that the end user knows the function of the service.

 * **baseUrl**